Skip to content

 Adding Device Data to Proactive Surveys in HappySignals

-Extend proactive survey context in HappySignals by adding device data via ServiceNow script.
-Includes steps, best practices, and troubleshooting.
+Extend proactive survey context in HappySignals by adding device data via ServiceNow script includes.
+Detailed technical steps, best practices, and troubleshooting.

 Adding Device Data to Proactive Surveys in HappySignals